supertokens/supertokens-plugins/.changeset/fresh-beers-crash.md

 ---
-'@supertokens-plugins/progressive-profiling-nodejs': minor
+"@supertokens-plugins/progressive-profiling-nodejs": minor
 ---

-Adds support for registerFilterGlobalClaimValidators and getFilterGlobalClaimValidatorsFn to filter the globalClaimValidators in all routes
+Adds support for registerGlobalClaimValidatorOverride to filter the globalClaimValidators in all progressive profiling routes